BrightSoul/vscode-html-configurable-autocomplete/README.md

 Oh well, some things could be improved...

- * This version works with regular expressions so it doesn't offer any advanced, full-fledged JavaScript parser that could help you get completion items by descriptors in a js file.
+ * The use of transformers might lead to suboptimal performance with large projects since no caching mechanism is used in the current version.
+Caching for completion items, definitions and references might be implemented in a future version, along with file watchers for automatic cache invalidation.

 ## Release Notes

-### 1.2.0 (2020-08-xx)
+### 1.2.0 (2020-08-18)

- - Added content and completion transformers
+ - Added 3 transformers: `es6-module-nodes`, `camelcase-to-kebabcase`, `kebabcase-to-camelcase`;
- - Added debug mode.
+ - Added verbose logging via the `debug` setting.

 ### 1.1.0 (2020-07-29)